ricardo-uqueio/ctf_writeups/overthewire/bandit/README.md

 xxd is a tool that allows us to make a hexdump or do the reverse..
 We can use xxd to reverse the hexdump to it's original format, and store the result in a file I'll name "data", with:
 `xxd -r data.txt > data`

-With command `file data`:
 <br>![print 3](bandit12_13_captures/3.png)

-We can see that the file is in fact gzip compressed data.
+From `file data` we can see that the file is in fact gzip compressed data.
 We can use gunzip or gzip -d to decompress the file, but they only allow gzip extensions.
 So first we rename the file and then we decompress it:
 <br>![print 4](bandit12_13_captures/4.png)

 Checking the decompressed file type, it shows that it is a bzip2 compressed file: